ZachGrande/ZachGrande/README.md

 **Avocado Sales Dashboard**

-I completed a Data Visualization course at the University of Washington foucsed on visualizing unique data sets with JavaScript and D3.
+I completed a Data Visualization course at the University of Washington focused on visualizing unique data sets with JavaScript and D3.
 As part of my final project, I worked with a team to import and clean an avocado sales dataset to discover significant trends from 2015-2020.
 In another assignment, I extracted a dataset of Disney films to find which genres are most popular (highest grossing) and display how their most popular genre's income changed over time.

 - [Codebase](https://github.com/ZachGrande/info474-react-parcel-template)
 - [Demo site](https://zachgrande.github.io/info474-react-parcel-template/)